How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 Summary:Still struggling with how to import books into your Kindle?
 This step-by-step guide on using Calibre to transfer books covers two methods: direct connection via USB cable and wireless delivery through email.
 It effortlessly solves your transfer problems, allowing you to quickly fill your Kindle library and start your reading journey at any time.

-Send Books from Calibre to Kindle via USB Cable
+Send Books from Calibre to Kindle via USB

-Step 1: Download Calibre and import books
+Step 1: Install Calibre and Import Books

-Step 2: Connect Kindle to computer
+Step 2: Connect Kindle to Computer

 Use a USB cable to connect your Kindle to computer.
 Calibre will automatically recognize your Kindle device, and you will see a column labelled "On Device" appear next to the book title column.

-Step 4: Eject Kindle
+Step 4: Eject Your Kindle Device

 Once the transfer finishes, click the "Device" button on the toolbar.
 Then, click on "Eject this device" from the drop-down menu.
 After that, you can unplug your Kindle from the computer.